Living as Apprentices

 Well, I’m always up for a challenge.
 So – I admit it.
 I am a racist.
 And I bet you are, too.
 I am also prejudiced.
 And I bet you are, too.
 Before you click out of this blog, let me assure you that now that I realize it, I do everything in my power NOT to act on racist or prejudiced thoughts that come, seemingly unbidden, to my mind.
 I hope you do, too.

-I learned I was a racist more than 20 years ago when I married a proud black man.
+I learned I was a racist nearly 30 years ago when I married a proud black man.
 At the time, I thought that our relationship proved that I wasn’t a racist.
 (You know, like the way the people say, “I’m not a racist.
 I don’t even see color.”)
 However, as we have lived life together, we have learned that we are each racist and prejudiced.
-It has been a fascinating adventure for the last two decades to look more deeply at my initial responses to life and see how often they are prompted by a subconscious pre-judgment.
+It has been a fascinating adventure for the past decades to look more deeply at my initial responses to life and see how often they are prompted by a subconscious pre-judgment.

 For example, living near Flint, Michigan for many years, I absorbed the notion that when a big black man comes down the street toward me, I should immediately head to the other side of the street.
-When I realized what was motivating my crossing the street, I stopped t(which upset my husband who believed that because we were in a dangerous part of the city I should always be on the lookout for danger from any source – black, white, or purple.)
+When I realized what was motivating my crossing the street, I stayed right where I was no matter who was coming .
+This upset my husband who believed that because we were in a dangerous part of the city I should always be on the lookout for danger from any source – black, white, or purple.)
 But that lesson taught me to look more deeply at the thoughts that poke their heads out of the rocks before I speak or act.